5 Astonishing Effects of a High-Fiber Diet on Dental Health

 Why Does Dental Health Matter?

 A bidirectional relationship exists between dental and overall health.
 Poor oral health is linked to several chronic diseases.
 A study suggests a connection between periodontitis and an increased risk for diabetes and cardiovascular disease.
-On the other hand, many systemic diseases and mental health conditions can affect oral health, causing gum inflammation and dental structure degradation.
+On the other hand, many systemic diseases and mental health conditions affect oral health, causing gum inflammation and dental structure degradation.

 The Top 5 Benefits of a High-Fiber Diet on Dental Health

-Diet and nutrition are tightly connected to oral health.
-A well-balanced diet can prevent the development of different dental diseases like periodontal disease and tooth decay, and vice versa, or poor health can affect one’s ability to eat and absorb the proper nutrition.
+Diet and nutrition are tightly connected to dental health.
+A well-balanced diet can prevent the development of different dental diseases like periodontal disease and tooth decay, and vice versa; or poor health can affect one’s ability to eat and absorb the proper nutrition.
+The benefits of a high-fiber diet are not limited to gut health; they also improve oral health in more ways than one.
+Here are the top 5 benefits of a high-fiber diet:

 1. Natural teeth cleaning